• Skip to primary navigation

 Smoked Venison Kidneys

-Kidneys are wobbly, wiggly bits, and, if you’ve ever held one warm, fresh from a creature, you’ll know they have a certain aroma that is probably about as close to smelling fresh animal piss as most people will ever come.
-Delicious, I know—just being real with you.
-Hot dog and sausage casings used to be full of shit, too.
+Kidneys are wobbly bits, and, if you've ever held one warm, fresh from a creature, you'll know they have a certain aroma that is probably about as close to smelling fresh animal piss as most people will ever come.

-The funny thing is, now, after a couple years of eating and (gasp!) enjoying kidneys from venison and lamb I butcher, I can tell you, without a doubt, that kidneys are one of the best pieces of offal there is to be had.
-If you like liver, even if you don’t like liver, you will like kidneys.
-In fact, I definitely prefer kidneys to liver, given the choice.
-Kidneys have a couple benefits, but there’s a big one that stands out to me.
+After a couple years of eating and enjoying lamb kidneys and goat kidneys from animals I butcher, I can tell you that kidneys are one of the best pieces of offal there is to be had.
+If you like liver, even if you don't like liver, you will like kidneys.

 Smoked venison kidney recipe